gusinacio/gusinacio/README.md

 - Authentication: OAuth2, OIDC
 - Blockchain: Solidity with Hardhat, Truffle, Vyper, EVM specifications, Rust based Near Protocol, Chainlink, TheGraph, ethers.js, wagmi
 - Infrastructure and DevOps: Terraform, Terragrunt, Bash, Pipelines, Monorepos

+I've been learning and working with programming for 10 years, you can find my very first projects in the [battlebits organization](https://github.com/battlebits) where I used Java to create plugins for a Mincraft server.

+At college, a lot of it was reviewed and you can find them here.

 <!--
 **flametuner/flametuner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.